 For most people, front squats will be harder simply because they are not as comfortable.
 It can take some time to get used to the barbell resting on the front of your shoulders.
 However, once you are comfortable with the set up and form, front squats will feel easier and you should be able to increase the weight load.

 As for comparing the potential max weight load for back squats vs front squats, in most cases, lifters can back squat considerably more than they can front squat, which would be aligned with the thinking that front squats are harder.
 The reason people can lift heavier with back squats is because back squats involve the posterior chain more (glutes and hamstrings) and because the bar is sitting on a more stable shelf (your upper back).

 One of the big benefits of front squats is the ability to customize them to your fitness level and comfort.
 You can try out different grips to figure out which you prefer.

-This is exactly what it sounds like.
-Here, you grip the bar with your elbows pointing forward and your palms facing up, fingers pointing behind you.
+The clean grip, aka rack position as it is called in Olympic Weightlifting, has you grip the bar with your elbows pointing forward and your palms facing up, fingers pointing behind you.
 You can use your entire hand to grip the bar or just a few fingers.
 Over time, you’ll discover your own personal preference.